The Beginning 2008 -

 Then in May 2016, after 8 years in the fields behind The Bulls Head pub, we moved to the beautiful setting of Lubcloud Farm on Charley Road, situated on the border of Shepshed.

-With four hard weeks of fencing, mowing and ground preparation, the club reopened for fun agility classes and the new service of Secure Field Private Hire for free running exercise.
+With four hard weeks of fencing, mowing and ground preparation, the club reopened for fun agility classes and the new service of Secure Field Private Hire for free running exercise and called the field Apollo's Park.
 This has proved wonderful for owners who have never walked their dog off lead (oh no, the dog has run off again!) and for the owners of multiple dogs to have the whole facility to themselves.
 The finishing touches include dog toys, agility equipment and hot drinks facilities to make themselves a relaxing drink.

 The winter of 2016 was a very wet period which stopped agility classes from taking place.
 I re-opened them in 2017, however I decided later that year to discontinue the classes due to the ground condition and weather.
 The good news is we offered Meet 'n' Greet Social events on alternate Saturdays, Sundays and every Wednesday lunchtime.